sf-wdi-25/notes/week-12-angular/day-02-angular-auth/dusk-rails-angular/README.md

 1. Build a JSON API and CRUD one resource (`todos` are always a good start).
 Test your API routes on Postman.

 2. Use Angular `$http` or `$resource` to query your API endpoints from the client side to implement full CRUD in your single-page app.

+> Note: to use ngResource remember to: 1) download the angular-resource.js file into vendor, 2) require it in `application.js`, 3) list it in the angular dependencies array of your app declaration and 4) inject it into your factory.